Arakim411/Find_All_Possibilities_App/README.md

 # Find_All_Possibilities_App
-It is a puzzle game app which allows to improve performance of mathematical operations in memory.
+It is a puzzle game application which allows to improve performance of mathematical operations in memory.

 # Features